virada-k/retail-sales-behavior-analysis-instacart/README.md

 "How can we increase sales while reducing marketing costs?"

 Therefore, this project was created to respond the following:
-- **Retention:** How we can encourage customers to 'reorder' items they've already made?
+- **Strategic Insights:** What types of customer purchasing behavior are likely to lead to service cancellation?
-- **Personalization:** What product can we offer item to each of our customer?
+- **Retention:** How can we encourage customers to 'reorder' items they've already made?
-- **Strategic Insights:** What types of customer purchasing behavior are likely to lead to our service discontinued?
+- **"Cross-Selling Strategy:** Which product combinations frequently appear together to optimize promotional bundling and layout?

 <br>